Interstate 73: South Carolina

 I-73 and I-74 both will begin at Myrtle Beach.
-I-74 splits to the northwest to Rockingham, North Carolina.

-Future I-73 will traverse northeastern South Carolina, from the Grand Strand to Bennettsville.
+I-73 will traverse northeastern South Carolina, from the Grand Strand to Bennettsville.
 The current alignment will replace South Carolina Highway 22 (SC 22) and run parallel north of US 501 and SC 38.
 In June 2017, the US Army Corps of Engineers approved permits required to build I-73.